Accounting for Unobserved Confounding in Domain Generalization: A Robust Optimization Perspective

 In this section we give a causal perspective on the robustness achieved by our objective in (\ref{robust_objective}).
 As is apparent in Theorem 1, performance guarantees on data from a new environment depend on the relationship of new distributions with those observed during training.

-Let $f\circ\phi_{\lambda \rightarrow \infty}$ minimize $\mathcal L$ among all functions that satisfy all pairs of moment conditions defined in (\ref{optimal_beta}); that is, a solution to our proposed objective in (\ref{robust_objective}) with $\lambda\rightarrow\infty$.
+Let $f_{\lambda \rightarrow \infty}$ minimize $\mathcal L$ among all functions that satisfy all pairs of moment conditions defined in (\ref{optimal_beta}); that is, a solution to our proposed objective in (\ref{robust_objective}) with $\lambda\rightarrow\infty$.
 At optimality, it holds that gradients evaluated at this solution are equal across environments.
-As a consequence of Theorem 1, the loss evaluated at this solution with respect to \textit{any} affine combination of environments is bounded by the average loss computed in-sample (denoted $L$, say),
+As a consequence of Theorem 1, the loss evaluated at this solution with respect to \textit{any} affine combination of environments is bounded by the average loss computed in-sample, denoted $L$,

-From the perspective of interventions in the underlying causal mechanism, this can be seen as a form of data-driven predictive stability across a range of distributions whose perturbations occur in the same direction as those observed during training.
+Solutions $f_{\lambda \rightarrow \infty}$ can be interpreted as enjoying a form of data-driven predictive stability: having stable performance across the range of distributions generated from an underlying SCM intervened on in the same "direction" as those observed during training.